DRaysBay: An SB Nation Community

 0.399

 As you can see, he's just a good pitcher.
-As a starter he allows less home runs and slightly less walks, but as a reliever he strikes out over two and a half more batters per nine.
+As a starter he allows less home runs and slightly less walks, but as a reliever he strikes out more than two and a half more batters per nine.
 Looking at the second set of statistics, it's amazing to me how similar they are given the two completely different roles.
 Batters get on-base exactly the same whether he's a starter or a reliever and the slugging is almost identical.
 The BABIP is almost also similar meaning there isn't much "luck" involved.
 Of course there's over 1,000 innings difference between the two, but still pretty amazing.
 Equally impressive is his ability get out hitters regardless of their handedness.

 Stuff wise, he throws up to six pitches as a starter: fastball, slider, cutter, curveball, change-up, split finger.
 However, as a reliever for the Jays in 2002 and 2003, he threw mostly fastballs, curveballs and split fingers with a few change-ups mixed in.
 It's hard to say what he will throw these days and how hard since he hasn't really thrown in over two seasons.
 The injury concerns are huge.
 And Escobar's injury history also includes past elbow problems, but given his past success in either the starter or relievers role and his history with Joe Maddon, he's definitely worth a flier.